 The severance tax is highly variable at rates for different materials and different parts of the country.
 Today, nearly all of the states that produce oil or gas have applied some sort of severance tax for operations within the state borders.

 What is the severance tax on oil?

-Throughout the country, severance tax may be referred to by a few different terms, the most common of which is “production value tax.”
+Throughout the country, they define severance tax by a few different terms.
+However, the most common of which is “production value tax.”

-In conclusion, it is very easy to get terms confused when considering severed estates and severance taxes paid on active mineral rights.
-We hope that this article has helped define these terms and provided information on ways in which severance works in the realm of mineral rights and oil and gas royalties.
+In conclusion, it is very easy to get terms confusing.
+This is when considering estates severance and severance taxes are payable on active mineral rights.
+We hope that this article is helping you define these terms as it provides information on ways in which severance works in the realm of mineral rights and oil and gas royalties.